Swelling of the fluid-filled sac (bursa) at the back of the heel bone under the Achilles tendon (bursitis)

 Use crutches to take weight off your feet.

 Rest as much as possible for at least a week.

-Take acetaminophen or ibuprofen for pain.
+Take acetaminophen or ibuprofen for the pain.

-Wear proper-fitting shoes.
+Wear well-fitted shoes.

 Use a heel cup, felt pads in the heel area, or shoe insert.

 Your health care provider may recommend other treatments, depending on the cause of your heel pain.